Definition of Nominal Rate of Return

 Some of the disadvantages are given below:

-- Firms need to think upon the appropriate nominal rate.
+- Firms need to think about the appropriate nominal rate.
 Any wrong basis in the rate may provide devastating results.

 - The nominal rate of return has now become the only basis of decision-making in finance, ignoring the other disciples of finance.